microsoft/azure-pipelines-tasks/Tasks/VsTestV2/docs/DumpCollection.md

 ### Overview

-Following set of steps helps in collecting the test execution process dump in case of test hangs, vstest task exits abnormally.
+Following are set of steps help you in collecting the test execution process dump in case of test hangs, vstest task exits abnormally.

 - For test hangs, we suggest using `Blame data collector` which is shipped as default in Visual Studio 2017 (Release 15.6 onwards)
 - For process crashes/unexpected test task exists, we suggest using `ProcDump` for collection of process dumps